AnonymousWorks/OPERA/readme.md

 #### 2. Extract Operator Instances
-> instruments each operator API in the sources code of DL compilers for operator instance extraction.
+> instruments each operator API in the source code of DL compilers for operator instance extraction.
 ###### Steps:
   1) execute all test suites equipped by the three DL libraries and the DocTer fuzzing under the instrumented DL libraries.
   2) save the operator instance and wrap them into DL models automatically in the designed instrumented code,